Nitujha15/Detecting-Covid-19-with-Chest-Xrays/README.md

 ## Contributions

-This work was collaboratively conducted by Nitu Jha
+This work was is conducted by Nitu Jha.
 ### Citation
 ```
 @article{covidaid,